richardjharris/yomikun-database/notes/future_ideas.md

 the longer one.
 The Wikipedia JA fixes this so one valid solution would be to ignore entries where we have a JA article.
 We could also detect this at dedupe perhaps.

+Could check how many new names we're actually getting from EN, it's possible most of the EN articles (after dedupe) are just erroneous forms of JA articles.

 ## More robust handling of 'yuhya'-type names